EnterpriseDB/terraform-provider-biganimal/docs/resources/cluster.md

 - `cluster_architecture` (Block, Optional) Cluster architecture.
 See [Supported cluster types](https://www.enterprisedb.com/docs/biganimal/latest/overview/02_high_availability/) for details. (see [below for nested schema](#nestedblock--cluster_architecture))
 - `csp_auth` (Boolean) Is authentication handled by the cloud service provider.
 Available for AWS only, See [Authentication](https://www.enterprisedb.com/docs/biganimal/latest/getting_started/creating_a_cluster/#authentication) for details.
 - `maintenance_window` (Attributes) Custom maintenance window. (see [below for nested schema](#nestedatt--maintenance_window))
+- `pe_allowed_principal_ids` (Set of String) Cloud provider subscription/account ID, need to be specified when cluster is deployed on BigAnimal's cloud account.
 - `pg_config` (Block Set) Database configuration parameters.
 See [Modifying database configuration parameters](https://www.enterprisedb.com/docs/biganimal/latest/using_cluster/03_modifying_your_cluster/05_db_configuration_parameters/) for details. (see [below for nested schema](#nestedblock--pg_config))
 - `private_networking` (Boolean) Is private networking enabled.
 - `read_only_connections` (Boolean) Is read only connection enabled.
+- `service_account_ids` (Set of String) A Google Cloud Service Account is used for logs.
+If you leave this blank, then you will be unable to access log details for this cluster.
+Required when cluster is deployed on BigAnimal's cloud account.
 - `storage` (Block, Optional) Storage. (see [below for nested schema](#nestedblock--storage))
 - `timeouts` (Block, Optional) (see [below for nested schema](#nestedblock--timeouts))